 Overview of Educational Program

 The gastroenterology fellowship program has a long history of graduating outstanding gastroenterologists.
 Graduates of our training program are in private practice and academic programs throughout the country.
 Our program, which is accredited by the ACGME, is designed to provide opportunities for fellows to develop clinical competence in the broad field of gastroenterology, including hepatology, endoscopy, clinical nutrition, and GI oncology.
 In keeping with ACGME requirements, a minimum of 18 months of clinical experiences is required, including the equivalent of 5 months of hepatology.
-The other 18 months of training is dedicated to elective fields of clinical training and to research oriented to enhance competency.
+The other 18 months of training is dedicated to elective fields of clinical training and to research intended to enhance competency.

 Clinical training currently is divided between University Hospital, the Harry S. Truman VA Hospital, and the Missouri Digestive Health Clinic.
 These centers, which are located in close proximity to one another, offer outstanding facilities and serve a large primary care and referral population throughout mid-Missouri.
 Training time is divided between the inpatient and outpatient settings.
 As with most subspecialty training programs, teaching and management rounds are combined in our GI fellowship program.
 Rounds are patient-based, in which current cases are presented as a basis for discussion of such points as interpretation of clinical data, differential diagnosis, pathophysiology, specific management of the patient, the appropriate use of technology, the incorporation of evidence and patient values in clinical decision making, and disease prevention.